srcmaxim/srcmaxim.github.io/content/posts/best-practices-of-microservices-systems-modules-design.md

 ## Approaches for working with microservices

-So, microservices realize important modularity principles, leading to tangible benefits:
+Microservices implement important modularity principles, leading to tangible benefits:
 - Teams can work and scale independently.
 - Microservices are small and focused, reducing complexity.
 - Services can be internally changed or replaced without global impact.

-Yet, it comes with its own set of drawbacks.
-It's not very clear how to design modules in microservices architecture in such way that can enforce this benefits.
+Yet, they come with their own set of drawbacks.
+It's not very clear how to design modules in microservices architecture in a way that can enforce these benefits.

 Modularity in software development can be boiled down into three guiding principles:
 - Strong encapsulation: hide implementation details inside components, leading to low coupling between different parts.
 Teams can work in isolation on decoupled parts of the system.